This Slow Cooker Beef and Broccoli can be thrown together in minutes. The finished beef is so tender it literally melts in your mouth.

 Who needs takeout when you can have this for dinner?

-We love Chinese food but hate how fried it is, so this recipe is perfect because you get all the flavor without all the frying.
+We love Chinese food but hate how fried it is, so this Chinese Beef and Broccoli recipe is perfect because you get all the flavor without all the frying.

-How to make Slow Cooker Beef and Broccoli:
+How to make Beef and Broccoli in SLOW COOKER:

 - After spraying your slow cooker with nonstick cooking spray (or using a slow cooker liner) place your sliced beef in the bottom.